"Hey Jared, I’ve been dieting for awhile now and I just can’t get rid of my love handles. Do you have any suggestions for stubborn fat?"

 Just as you should do with all stimulants, start with a small dose and work your way up.
 I designed Yohimbine HCl to be in 3mg increments because it is an amount that shouldn’t cause nausea or issues just adding 3mg.
 According to Lyle McDonald in his book The Stubborn Fat Solution, Yohimbine HCl should be taken as a bolus dose first thing in the morning before cardio.
 For the purposes of taking Yohimbine HCl in a fasted state, this makes perfect sense as it is the only time you’re truly fasted.
 On the other hand if you are practicing Intermittent Fasting you will have a much longer fasted state and could take Yohimbine in smaller doses more frequently throughout the day.

 Generally when I take Yohimbine HCl, I will start with 3mg (one pill) and see how it goes.
 Each day I don’t notice any side effects - I rarely notice anything negative from Yohimbine HCl - I add one pill the next day.
 So 3mg turns into 6mg, then 9mg, 12mg, etc until I reach my desired dose of .2mg/kg (or 1mg per 10lbs bodyweight) or approximately 23mg of Yohimbine HCl per day (for me personally).
 While I have taken the full 24mg in a single dose in the morning, I don’t recommend going that way as I have not noticed any lesser results from spreading the dosing out versus taking it all at once.

-Yohimbine HCl alone is an incredibly affordable way to start attacking your stubborn body fat, but there are still a few tricks up our sleeves.
+Yohimbine HCl alone is an incredibly affordable way to start attacking your stubborn body fat.

 Signal Mobilization Of Stored Fat